 Issue 21

-What’s in this issue: Explore the remote waters of Alaska and meet the elusive salmon shark / Dive through one of nature’s greatest spectacles – the annual giant cuttlefish aggregation in Australia’s Spencer Gulf / Find out why humpbacks depend on a tiny fish in the Gulf of Maine / Wonder at an impressive coral restoration project in Florida / Marvel at the world’s only walking shark and understand its relationship with climate change research.
+In this issue: Explore the remote waters of Alaska and meet the elusive salmon shark / Dive through one of nature’s greatest spectacles – the annual giant cuttlefish aggregation in Australia’s Spencer Gulf / Find out why humpbacks depend on a tiny fish in the Gulf of Maine / Wonder at an impressive coral restoration project in Florida / Marvel at the world’s only walking shark and understand its relationship with climate change research

 WILD ALASKA - VIBRANT AND MYSTERIOUS